 Table of Contents

 City Colleges encompasses several campuses around the city.
 They offer one of the best phlebotomy programs in the entire state.
 You can start here immediately with no prior experience.
-Only transcripts and basic information about yourself is needed.
-Plus, because they have several locations, it doesn’t matter where you live in the city, or suburbs.
+Only transcripts and basic information about yourself are needed.
+Plus, because they have several locations, it doesn’t matter where you live in the city or suburbs.
 There is likely a location that is convenient for you.

 With a rich history that covers many different careers and studies, Illinois Valley Community College is a great place to get phlebotomy training.
 It’s open to all ages and backgrounds, and again, doesn’t require any prior schooling to sign up for phlebotomy training.
 Plus, if you’re looking for additional education, you can find it all in one place.
 Starting a career in medicine here can open the door for great opportunities.

 There are plenty of additional colleges and facilities that offer phlebotomy training courses in Illinois.
-Don’t be afraid to do your own research, and decide what works best for you.
+Do your research, and decide what works best for you.
 Take location, cost, and time into consideration.
 That way, you’ll feel comfortable and confident wherever you end up.

 As we touched on earlier, sometimes hospitals and clinics will offer training programs in phlebotomy.
 This can be a great way to get your foot in the door.
 Medical facilities that offer phlebotomy training courses will often hire, or give preference to those who use their programs.
 You may even get started directly in the field sooner.

 Hospitals and clinics typically offer internships.
-That means, you may be able to actually work under a licensed phlebotomist, and ‘shadow’ them as you work to complete your training.
-You’ll become experienced in a hospital environment, and you’ll learn how to carry yourself around all walks of life.
+That means, you may be able to work under a licensed phlebotomist, and ‘shadow’ them as you work to complete your training.
+You’ll become experienced in a hospital environment, and you’ll learn how to carry yourself.
 You’ll also likely get more experience with lab work.

 Most phlebotomy training courses throughout the country are fairly similar.
 Some, however, will focus on specifics to a particular location.
-This can be especially true if you’re training in a hospital you plan on later being employed by.
+This is true if you’re training in a hospital and are seeking employment with them at a later date.
 However, there are several basic training procedures you’ll go through in your 6-8 month course.

 The classroom sessions will focus mainly on the scientific aspect of phlebotomy.
 You’ll learn about the various systems of the body, including respiratory, circulatory, skeletal, muscular, and nervous systems.

 Along with learning the parts of the body and how they work, you’ll also have to learn the medical side of things.
-While every hospital and clinic is a bit different, basic rules apply everywhere.
+While hospitals and clinics are all different, basic rules apply everywhere.
 You’ll learn how to collect and report data, safety procedures, how to prevent errors in the lab, and how to communicate with your fellow employees.

-Many states now require complete phlebotomy certification in order for a student to become a licensed phlebotomist, or start a career in the field.
+Many states require phlebotomy certification for a student to become a licensed phlebotomist or start a career in the field.
 As of right now, Illinois is not one of those states.
 You do not need to be certified to be a phlebotomist in Chicago.
 However, those circumstances may change as more and more states begin to require it.